Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 become silent, or their scent hidden from tracking dogs.
 Only one sense may be banished at a time.

+### Splitting the Arrow

+**Type:** Simple
+**Cost:** 1m

+The Exalt spends a Maneuver calling a target.
+Their next Strike against the target hits with unerring accuracy and lethality, finding the smallest chink of armor and exploiting it.

+You may target Evasion on this attack, instead of DV.

 ### Statue Spirit Stillness

 **Type:** Reflexive; Scene